 It’s important to investigate your bounce rate and see if it can be reduced.
 Sometimes, it’s as simple as a broken link or a bad mobile experience.
 One of the best ways to check your website functionality is to get some friends together and watch them use the website.

-Alternatively, you can use Hotjar to get some more data from live users:
+Alternatively, you can use Hotjar to get some more data from live users.

-Your website is as slow as a turtle
+Your website is too slow

 It’s almost 2020, and achieving great speeds is an undeniable collective goal.
 From breaking the 2-hour marathon to hitting speeds of 1,227.985 km/h in a land vehicle, it’s hard to deny that speed matters.